-Ph 203 ab.
+Ph 203 abc.
 Nuclear Physics.
-9 units (3-0-6); second, third terms.
+9 units (3-0-6); first, second, third terms.
 Prerequisites: Ph 92 abc and Ph 125 abc or equivalents.
-A problem and lecture course in nuclear physics concerning experimental and theoretical methods for the study of nuclear structure.
-Topics include: review of angular momentum coupling, nuclear sizes and moments, two-body interactions and the deuteron, nuclear models including liquid drop, shell and collective models, electromagnetic transitions, and relativistic systems involving beta decay and muonic atoms.
-Not offered in 1974-75.
+A problem and lecture course in nuclear physics concerning experimental and theoretical methods for the study of nuclear structure and reactions.
+Topics discussed include: systematics of nuclear properties, experimental techniques of nuclear physics, radioactive decay modes, radiative transitions, liquid-drop, shell and collective models, and simple reaction theories applied to nuclear systems.
+Offered in alternate years with Ph 237.
+Instructor: Sierk.

 Ph 205 abc.
 Advanced Quantum Mechanics.
 9 units (3-0-6); first, second, third terms.
 Prerequisites: Ph 125 abc, Ph 92 abc.
 The course will cover advanced nonrelativistic quantum mechanics and relativistic quantum mechanics with an introduction to field theory.
 Topics covered include angular momentum, transition probabilities, scattering theory, Dirac equation, Feynman diagrams, quantum electrodynamics, and other applications of field theory.
-Instructor: Firestone.
+Instructor: Zachariasen.

 Ph 209 abc.
-Electromagnetism and Electron Theory.
+Classical Electromagnetism.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: Ph 106 abc.
-Electromagnetic fields in vacuum and in matter; classical electron theory, retarded potentials, radiation, dispersion, and absorption; theories of the electric and magnetic properties of materials; selected topics in wave propagation; special relativity.
-Instructor: Sierk.
+Electromagnetic fields in vacuum and in matter; boundary-value problems and Green's functions; retarded potentials; wave propagation; wave guides and cavities; radiation, dispersion and absorption; and special relativity.
+Instructor: Davis.

 Ph 213 ab.
-Nuclear Physics and Nuclear Astrophysics.
+Nuclear Astrophysics.
 9 units (3-0-6); first, second terms.
 A lecture or reading course in the applications of nuclear physics to astronomy, geochronology, cosmochronology and other fields.
-The first term reviews the fundamental properties, interactions and structure of nuclei.
-The experimental evidence on nuclear cross sections is analyzed in terms of current theories of nuclear reactions and is applied to the rates of nuclear processes under astrophysical circumstances.
-The second term covers energy generation (nuclear, gravitational and rotational) and element synthesis in stars, supernovae, and massive condensations with applications to pulsars, quasars, and extended radio sources.
-Nuclear evidence on the origin of the solar system and on the chronology of the Galaxy is discussed.
-Graded pass/fail.
-Instructor: Fowler.
+Topics included are: basic nuclear properties, nuclear reactions under astrophysical circumstances, energy generation and element synthesis, massive condensed objects, and nuclear evidence on the origin of the solar system and on the chronology of the Galaxy.
+Not offered in 1976-77.

 Ph 221.
 Topics in Solid-State Physics.
 9 units (3-0-6); third term.
 Prerequisite: APh 114 abc or equivalent.
 A course on selected topics in solid-state physics, with different subjects being presented each year.
-Not offered in 1974-75.
+Not offered in 1976-77.

 Ph 224 abc.
 Space Physics.
 9 units (3-0-6); first, second, third terms.
 Prerequisites: Ph 92, Ph 106 or equivalent.
-A thorough exposition of theoretical and observational space physics.
-The first two terms will be devoted to theoretical foundations and will consists of an introduction to plasma physics, with application to various astrophysical situations.
-There will be detailed discussion of the solar wind, radiation belts, cosmic rays, interstellar medium and related phenomena.
-The third term will concentrate on observations and experimental techniques, with emphasis on cosmic rays, plasmas, magnetic fields, and high-energy photons.
-Not offered in 1974-75.
+The first term will be devoted to the experimental techniques employed in measurements made in space with applications to UV, X-ray, and gamma ray astronomy.
+A comprehensive review of X-ray and gamma ray astronomy will complete the term.
+The second term will be devoted to plasma physics, with applications to planetary radiation belts and the solar wind.
+The third term will be devoted to a thorough review of cosmic ray research.
+Not offered in 1976-77.

 Ph 230 abc.
 Elementary Particle Theory.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: Ph 205 abc (may be taken concurrently).
-A course in advanced techniques of elementary particle theory, including field theory, renormalization, dispersion theory, groups and symmetries, and other approaches of current interest.
+A course in advanced techniques of elementary particle theory, including field theory, renormalization, groups and symmetries, gauge theories, current algebra, dispersion theory, and other approaches of current interest.
 Instructor: Frautschi.

 Ph 231 abc.
 High Energy Physics.
 9 units (3-0-6); first, second, third terms.
 Prerequisites: Ph 125 abc or equivalent.
 An introductory course covering the properties of elementary particles and their interactions, especially at high energies.
 Emphasis will be on discussion of problems of current experimental interest.
 Topics discussed include the classification of particles and their symmetries, experimental detection of particle properties, strong interactions at low and high energies, weak decays of strange and non-strange particles, problems associated with very high energy interactions.
-Instructor: Walker.
+Instructor: Barish.